SINTEFMedtek/EchoBot/README.md

 ### Development instructions

+#### Option 1.
+Install with FAST preinstalled on your system

-Build and install [FAST](https://github.com/smistad/FAST) on your system.
-Remember to enable building Tensorflow, Realsense and OpenIGTLink in the CMake.
+Build and install the echobot branch of [FAST](https://github.com/androst/FAST/tree/echobot) on your system.
+Remember to enable building
+Tensorflow, Realsense and OpenIGTLink in the CMake.
 Optionally enable the Clarius module.
 After installation, you can build EchoBot on your system by pointing to the FAST install directory.

-Linux (Ubuntu):
+Linux (Ubuntu 18.04):
 ```bash
 git clone https://github.com/androst/EchoBot.git
 cd EchoBot